BlogBooks for Kids37 Best Books for Kindergarteners: By Reading Levels, Classic Favorites

 24. Bach to the Rescue by Tom Angleberger

-Cover of Bach to the rescue
+Bach to the rescue by tom angleberger book cover

 An interesting tale of how Bach could have invented some of the most brilliant pieces of music, the book extracts from the composer’s journey and simplifies it for younger audiences.
 You can read this book aloud and introduce concepts such as confidence, perseverance, hard work, etc.